astropy/astropy/docs/development/style-guide.rst

   a performance benchmark.
 * You do not need to include a changelog entry.

-In all other materials, avoid use of contractions only when tense can be confused, such as in the case of “she is gone” versus “she has gone,” etc.
+In all other materials, avoid use of contractions only when the tense can be confused, such as in the case of “she is gone” versus “she has gone,” etc.

+.. _Hyphenation:

 Hyphenation
 ===========